srikanthmanvi/conjode/README.md

 (q/execute-query "select * from /CustomerRegion" my-client)

-; execute query returns list of results (list of Customers in the above case)
+; execute query returns list of results (list of Customer objects in the above case)

 ;[#object[org.conjode.java.Customer
 ;         0x4ef2a446